sahil-lalani/bookmark-export/README.md

 ## Disclaimer

-This extension is not affiliated with, endorsed, or sponsored by Twitter, Inc. Use at your own risk.
+This extension is not affiliated with, endorsed, or sponsored by X Corp., or X Holdings Corp.
+Use at your own risk.